-In the US, Desvenlafaxine (desvenlafaxine systemic) is a member of the drug class serotonin-norepinephrine reuptake inhibitors and is used to treat ADHD, Anxiety, Bipolar Disorder, Depression, Fibromyalgia, Hot Flashes, Major Depressive Disorder, Narcolepsy, Neuralgia, Obesity, Panic Disorder, Post Traumatic Stress Disorder and Postmenopausal Symptoms.
+In the US, Desvenlafaxine (desvenlafaxine systemic) is a member of the drug class serotonin-norepinephrine reuptake inhibitors and is used to treat ADHD, Anxiety, Bipolar Disorder, Depression, Fibromyalgia, Hot Flashes, Major Depressive Disorder, Narcolepsy, Neuralgia, Obesity, Panic Disorder, Post Traumatic Stress Disorder, Postmenopausal Symptoms and Somatoform Pain Disorder.

 ATC (Anatomical Therapeutic Chemical Classification)

 Antidepressant: Selective serotonin and noradrenalin reuptake inhibitor (SSNRI)

 - Dèsvenlafaxine (French)

 - Desvenlafaxine (OS: BAN)